Sharp Lower Bound for the Blow-up Rate of Solutions to the Magnetic Zakharov System without the Skin Effect: Introduction and main results

 It is worthing to point out that the Zakharov system (I) is a Schr\"{o}dinger-wave coupled system with different scalings, and it keeps two conservation laws including the {\it total mass}

 as well as the {\it total energy}

 In the cold plasma, the term $\delta \B$ corresponds to the classical (collisionless) skin effect \cite{9Kono}.
-In the present paper, we focus on the case of $\delta=0$ and $\alpha=1$, that is, the skin effect would not be involved.
+From a physical viewpoint, $\alpha$ is relative to the velocity of electrons and the plasma frequency.
+In the present paper, we focus on the case for $\delta=0$ and $\alpha=1$, that is, the skin effect would not be involved and the velocity of electrons increases synchronously with the frequency of plasma.

-From a physical point of view, the two-dimensional case for $\textbf{E}$ is more essentially important.
+From a physical point of view, the two-dimensional case for $\textbf{E}$ is essential and of great importance.
 Let

 Through standard computations, one obtains